Domestic Cleaner

 Staff are also required to comply with the Children’s Act 2014 and the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021, including undergoing police safety checks.

-Hours of work will be 8.30am to 2.30pm Saturday and Sunday during semester (different hours over the summer period), parking is provided.
+Hours of work will be 8.30am to 2.30pm Saturday and Sunday during semester (hours to be worked Monday to Friday between November and February), parking is provided.

 If you are interested in applying for the role, please email a cover letter and CV to our Operations Manager, Kate Twist: [email protected]